pespinel/Scratcher/README.md

 Place your csv file in the root of this project and run the `main.py` script using python.
 You will probably need to complete a captcha manually after creating a certaing number of users.
+You can also use a proxy-list to add the proxy capability everytime that the driver is started (On each row of the excel).
+This will avoid the captcha most of the times.
 A log file called `accounts.log` will be created at the root of this project after the execution.